Martin Luther King Memorial, Washington D.C. © 2016 Robert R. Gerlits, All Rights Reserved.

 5) Action: Legislation must be passed to resolve the issue(s).

 See an excellent dramatization of this process in the film “Selma”.

-4) Attention: Educating candidates and voters, we can introduce these solutions to the public, with the goal of widespread adoption.
+4) Attention: Educating candidates and voters about issues and remedies, we can introduce these solutions to the public, with the goal of widespread adoption.

 We can implement election reform following Dr. Martin Luther King's proven protocol for abolishing 100 years of Jim Crow.